Music:

 - FGFR3 truncating mutations exhibit negative selection in normal urothelium

-- Natural saturation mutagenesis observed in vivo via ultradeep sequencing, with TP53 site-specific positive selection
+- Natural saturation mutagenesis observed in vivo via ultradeep sequencing, with TP53 site selection

 QC result: Pass.